codealchemist/remoted/README.md

 When a guest connects to a host a command line interface will be provided.

-These machines can found each other by using UDP messages with some help from [udp-node](https://github.com/codealchemist/udp-node).
+These machines can found each other by sending UDP messages with some help from [udp-node](https://github.com/codealchemist/udp-node).

 You can run normal shell commands on the host and get their output.